Tandridge District Council elections

 One third of Tandridge District Council in Surrey, England is elected each year, followed by one year when there is an election to Surrey County Council instead.
 Since the last boundary changes in 2000, 42 councillors have been elected from 20 wards.

-Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 2007 have been:

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2000 election, leading to the whole council being elected in that year.